startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 -42.5) 2D Kadanes Algorithm:

     Two-dimensional case of the problem: search for maximum/minimum submatrix

     Kadane’s algorithm for 1D array can be used to reduce the time complexity to O(n^3).
     The idea is to fix the left and right columns one by one and find the maximum sum contiguous rows for every left and right column pair.
 We basically find top and bottom row numbers (which have maximum sum) for every fixed left and right column pair.
-    To find the top and bottom row numbers, calculate sun of elements in every row from left to right and store these sums in an array say temp[].
+    To find the top and bottom row numbers, calculate sum of elements in every row from left to right and store these sums in an array say temp[].
 So temp[i] indicates sum of elements from left to right in row i.
 If we apply Kadane’s 1D algorithm on temp[], and get the maximum sum subarray of temp, this maximum sum would be the maximum possible